Experimental verification of the quantum nature of a neural network: Introduction

-Probably the best way of starting this article is to ask a question: what means to be quantum?
-Lacking a proper axiomatisation of quantum mechanics this question is particularly important because systems or mathematical structures we may usually associate to classical physics may have unexpected quantum properties.
-So, quantum mechanics has several defining principles, two of the most important being: its probabilistic nature: the outcomes generated by quantum mechanical calculations are always probabilistic, even if that probability gets very close to 0 or 1, and second, there is no pre-determined unique state of a system in the absence of an observable capable of asking a question about that property of the system.
-Essentially, that means the quantitative properties of a state of a system are generally not uniquely defined, and sometimes are not even defined at all in the absence of an observable to be associated to a method of determining them.
-Moreover, not any observable is capable of fully determining the numerical value of a property of the state of a system, and hence some observables may not be compatible with respect to that property.
-This last property is somehow unfortunately called "non-realism" of the wavefunction, and that is unfortunate because there is nothing "unreal" about the wavefunction, in fact it provides the maximum of information about the system, and in many cases far more than a classical system could ever hope to achieve.
-However, a wavefunction ought to be interpreted as a catalogue of maximal knowledge that can be obtained about a property of the system to be analysed.
-As a consequence of this property, the rules of obtaining the probabilistic outcomes of quantum mechanics change.
-We therefore have to employ a method of obtaining a module of a complex number, from a fundamentally complex quantity, the wavefunction, that needs to be complex in order to account for correlations in our knowledge about the system.
-This in turn will generate the well known interference patterns in the probabilistic outcomes.
+Probably the best way of starting this article is to ask a question: what does it mean to be quantum?
+This question is particularly important because systems or mathematical structures that we may usually associate to quasi-classical physics may have unexpected quantum properties.
+From another point of view, systems usually simulated by means of strictly classical rules may, upon physical implementation, present quantum behaviour that escaped our previous analysis.
+Quantum mechanics has several defining principles, two of the most important being: its probabilistic nature: the outcomes generated by quantum mechanical calculations are always probabilistic, even if that probability gets very close to 0 or 1, and second, there is no pre-determined uniquely defined state of a system in the absence of an observable capable of asking a question about that property of the system.
+This property makes the probability amplitude and hence the wavefunction of the system represent the maximal knowledge attainable about the system in a given context.
+The wavefunction, being subject to a linear differential equation, allows the usage of the principle of superposition to find new solutions, with the consequence that physical systems, described by such probability amplitudes, can exist in what is known as superposed states.
+Moreover, the quantitative properties of a state of a system are generally not uniquely defined, and sometimes are not even defined at all in the absence of an observable to be associated to a method of determining them.
+Not any observable is capable of fully determining the numerical value of a property of the state of a system, and some observables may not be compatible with respect to a given property.
+As a result, some of the matrix valued observables of quantum mechanics may not commute with each other.
+Due to these properties, the wavefunction is, somehow unfortunately, called "non-realistic", and that is unfortunate because there is nothing "unreal" about the wavefunction, in fact it provides the maximum of information about the system, and in many cases far more than a classical system could ever hope to achieve.
+A wavefunction ought to be interpreted as a catalogue of maximal knowledge that can be obtained about a property of the system to be analysed.
+As a consequence, the rules of obtaining the probabilistic outcomes of quantum mechanics change with respect to a classical system.
+We therefore have to employ a method of obtaining a module of a complex number, from what is a fundamentally complex quantity, namely the wavefunction.
+This wavefunction needs to be complex in order to account for correlations in our knowledge about the system.
+In turn, by this method we will generate the well known interference patterns in the probabilistic outcomes of quantum mechanics, by which quantum mechanics differs from classical mechanics.
 That last property of quantum mechanics is Born's rule.